Explore Carnival Cruise Line Rooms Onboard

 Long weekends & midweek getaways: 2 to 3-day cruises

-Body: Sometimes a few days at sea is just what the doctor ordered.
+Sometimes a few days at sea is just what the doctor ordered.
 Our 2-3-day cruises give you enough time to kick back and relax without lifting a finger.
 Entertainment, great food and drinks right at your fingertips.

 Mid-length cruises: 4 to 7-day cruises

 The perfect length to feel relaxed and restored, without getting homesick (or using up too much annual leave).
-Our mid-length cruises visit a varuety of destinations including the South Pacific and the Great Barrier Reef.
+Our mid-length cruises visit a variety of destinations including the South Pacific and the Great Barrier Reef.
 Including a mix of port days and seadays, you will have the chance to tick off some new destinations and your favourite onboard activities too.

 Extended trips: one to two week-long cruises